 - a.
-Once a research project is selected, JST will conclude an R&D agreement with the R&D institutions to which the PIs or Co-PIs belong. - b.
-If an R&D agreement cannot be concluded with the R&D institutions, a management and audit system required for the public research costs cannot be established, or if the financial situations of the institutions are noticeably unstable, it may not be possible to implement the research at the applicable R&D institution. - Please refer to "3.6 Research and development institution responsibilities".
+Once a research project is selected, JST will conclude an R&D agreement with the research institutions to which the PIs or Co-PIs belong. - b.
+If an R&D agreement cannot be concluded with the research institutions, a management and audit system required for the public research costs cannot be established, or if the financial situations of the institutions are noticeably unstable, it may not be possible to implement the research at the applicable research institution. - Please refer to "3.6 Research and development institution responsibilities".
 Research and development institution responsibilities." for details.

 c.
-As a general rule, patents and other intellectual property rights generated through research reside, in accordance with the R&D agreement, with the R&D institutions under the condition that the R&D institutions abide by the items provided by the Industrial Technology Enhancement Act Article 17 (Japanese version of the Bayh-Dole Act).
+As a general rule, patents and other intellectual property rights generated through research reside, in accordance with the R&D agreement, with the research institutions under the condition that the research institutions abide by the items provided by the Industrial Technology Enhancement Act Article 17 (Japanese version of the Bayh-Dole Act).